kietbl/Research/Music To My Ears/README.md

 Using Faad to decode file.

-Using cmd, cd to the folder that contain Faad, Faac and [hereisyourflag.m4a](https://github.com/kietbl/Research/blob/main/Music%20To%20My%20Ears/hereisyourflag.m4a)
+Open cmd, cd to the folder that contain Faad, Faac and [hereisyourflag.m4a](https://github.com/kietbl/Research/blob/main/Music%20To%20My%20Ears/hereisyourflag.m4a)

 Type ***faad.exe "hereisyourflag.m4a"***